Textured cardboard. May be placed inside the chick housing area to provide a solid standing surface for chicks.

 Containment Room Entry Sign

-Generic sign that includes both the chemical and infectious hazard symbols, contact information for ULAM, and the appropriate PPE required to enter the room.
+Room entry sign specific for containment housing locations that includes both the chemical and infectious hazard symbols, contact information for ULAM, and the appropriate PPE required to enter the room

 Animals with an undetermined microbiological status; animals are raised and maintained under standard conditions.